The Second Step in Our Recipe

 Five students from remote river valleys have now graduated from college (two as nurses, two as teachers, and one in commercial food production).
 This is a real first for this rural area!
 Several of these graduates, such as Johana and Marcela, continue to work with us as professionals, a real example of how our Recipe builds community from within, leveraging its own resources.

 The Foundation opened its first rural library in 2004 with the help of the regional State University.
-The library is currently located in our Rural Education Center, a two-hour hike from the nearest road, and includes a number of computers for student use.
+The library is currently located in our Rural Education Center, a several hour hike from the nearest road, and offers computers, a library facility and study area, and tutoring for primary and secondary school and college students in close coordination with the local public elementary and high school.

 Subsidized School Supplies